starius/ScPrime/CONTRIBUTING.md

 Once you've tested your new code and pushed changes to your fork, navigate to your fork at `https://gitlab.com/<username>/Sia` in your browser.
 Switch to the branch you've made changes on by selecting it from the list on the upper left.
-Then click 'New pull request' on the upper right.
+Then click 'New merge request' on the upper right.

-Once you have made the pull request, we will review your code.
+Once you have made the merge request, we will review your code.
 We will reject code that is unsafe, difficult to read, or otherwise violates the conventions outlined in [docs/Developers.md][developers.md].